W-Floyd/Angl-Resource-Pack/README.md

 ***

 ***ALSO NOTE*** - I have made extensive use of multiple hardlinks in the work here!
-Git does not support hardlinks - so cloning will be largely useless.
+Git does not support hardlinks - so cloning would be largely useless.
+As a workaround, I have included a .tar archive of the src folder which includes hardlinks properly.
+I will try to update this after any changes are made to src.

+This basically means development is Linux only - sorry, not sorry ;)

 ***